wyatt-toure/guppy-colour-learning/README.md

-# Analysis for ‘Bias in the shift of foraging preference for coloured objects in Trinidadian guppies, *Poecilia reticulata*’
+## Summary

 This is the GitHub repository containing the data and code for the analysis conducted in the manuscript ‘Bias in the shift of foraging preference for coloured objects in Trinidadian guppies, *Poecilia reticulata*’.
-You can find a link to the site which walks through each of the models [here](https://wyatt-toure.github.io/colour-learning-project-analysis/index.html).
-This repository contains all the code to produce the analyses and figures in the manuscript as well as supplementary results and figures.
-The raw code can be found in [02-main-analysis.Rmd](https://github.com/wyatt-toure/colour-learning-project-analysis/blob/main/02-main-analysis.Rmd)
+The website which walks through each of the models in the main text as well as a few supplementary models is available at https://wyatt-toure.github.io/colour-learning-project-analysis/index.html.
+Furthermore, this repository contains all the code to produce the analyses and figures in the manuscript as well as supplementary results and figures.

+The raw R code can be found in [02-main-analysis.Rmd](https://github.com/wyatt-toure/colour-learning-project-analysis/blob/main/02-main-analysis.Rmd)

 ## Website